Child to Sleep

 Story Time: The best time of a bedtime routine is story time.
 I used to love reading stories to Sops.
 We would laugh at the pictures and talk about the story.
 We would also reflect on the day and what we had done and what we had learnt.
 Then I would ask her what is she going to dream about that night.
 That would help her think of nice pictures in her head and hopefully avoid nightmares.

 The Lullaby: Do you sing a lullaby to your child at night?
-I have always sung this song to Sops as I tuck her into bed.
+I have always sung an old cheesy Christian song to Sops as I tuck her into bed.

 Dealing with Common Bedtime Problems